sensai7/VolcaModularMidi/README.md

 BEFORE YOU BEGIN:

 * This installation process requires you to open your Korg volca Modular, most likely voiding the warranty.
-The creator of this mod and all the contributors of this project are not to held responsible for possible malfunctions caused by this process.
+The creator of this mod and all the contributors of this project are not to be held responsible for possible malfunctions caused by this process.

 * In these example photos the mod was already installed (the red/orange/yellow/green cables), but I repeated the process to take the photos and make it easier to explain.